TrueBad0ur/simple_xor_decoder/README.md

 # simple_xor_decoder
-Decoder that I writes every time, when I get such task
+Decoder that I implement every time, when I get such task